alfredohernandezinostroza/MetaSpread/paper.md

 - **Data analysis:** several results will be summarized in *.csv* files, such as the vasculature and tumor dynamics.

-  - The files that account for total number of cells, vasculature evolution (total numbers of CTCs and clusters, cells and phenotypes), and tumor radius (the maximum of all cell distances from the centroid of mass) and diameter (maximum of all cell-to-cell distances) evolution, consist of columns that register the state of a metric in each time step along the simulation.
+  - The files that account for total number of cells, Vasculature dynamics (total numbers of CTCs and clusters, cells and phenotypes), and tumor radius (the maximum of all cell distances from the centroid of mass) and diameter (maximum of all cell-to-cell distances) evolution, consist of columns that register the state of a metric in each time step along the simulation.
 These easily allows plotting graphs of dynamics later on.

   - The tumor growth files for each time point consist of 8 rows: the first 2 rows correspond to x and y coordinates of mesenchymal cells.
 The second 2 rows correspond to the x and y coordinates of epithelial cells, the next 2 rows correspond to x and y coordinates of regular vasculature points, and the final 2 rows correspond to the coordinates of ruptured vessels.
 These allow for easily plotting the positions of the agents, and thus, the state of the tumor, at each time step.